WebDevStudios/StartBox/docs/about_startbox.md

 # About StartBox

 >Startbox is a dynamic, feature-rich WordPress theme framework that helps developers and designers build better themes more quickly and easily.
 Startbox is perfect for personal or professional WP theme design and has been thoroughly tested and approved by well know developers.
-You can use Startbox to create themes for client projects or to create and sell your own Child Themes on popular marketplaces like ThemeGarden or your own site!
+You can use Startbox to create themes for client projects or to create and sell your own themes on popular marketplaces like ThemeForest or your own site!

 ## Features